What’s the difference between the two? Calluses are a buildup of rough, thick patches of skin on your feet (and sometimes hands).

 - After 20 minutes, lift one foot out of the tub and begin to scrub the callus or corn with the pumice stone.
-Do this gently, your skin will be tender from the soaking.
+Do this gently since your skin will be tender from the soaking.

-- Rinse the stone in the tub as needed, you’ll have loose skin building up (rinse off as needed).
+- Rinse the stone in the basin as needed, you’ll find there’s loose skin building up (rinse off as needed).
 Continue working with the pumice until the troublesome spot has been removed, or at least as much as is comfortably possible.
 Sometimes this will take more than one treatment.

-- Repeat the procedure on the other foot (which has been resting in the tub the whole time).
+- Repeat the procedure on the other foot (which has been resting in the basin the whole time).
 The skin will be softer yet on this one, so go gently.

-- The first procedure will always be the biggest job, but if you regularly treat as soon as rough spots start to appear, you should see positive results.
+- The first treatment will always be the biggest job, but if you regularly tend to them as soon as rough spots start to appear, you should see positive results.
 You can also try these spa recipes and turn it into a pamper time: Soaks and Therapy Scrub (scroll to bottom of page).

-- If they are particularly thick, you may need to perform the above steps over a period of several days.
+- If the patches are particularly thick, you may need to perform the above steps over a period of several days.